pgroenbaek/budgie-webcam-applet/CONTRIBUTING.md

 4. Push your branch to your fork.

-5. Open a pull request against `master`.
+5. Open a pull request against `master` of the original repo.
    - All PRs must go through review before merging.
    - Only squash merging is allowed to help keep history clean.